Monitoring a developing pandemic with available data: Estimating with available data. The Covid-19 case of France

-The graph on the right panel of Figure \ref{fig:lifetime-in-hospital} shows that for people just admitted in hospital on the 30th of April 2020 the risk of death is about 1\% and decreases with the time in hospital.
+The graph on the right panel of Figure \ref{fig:lifetime-in-hospital} shows that for people just admitted in hospital on the 30th of April 2020 the risk of death is about 1.1\% and decreases with the time in hospital.
 The risk is about 0.75\% for people arriving to the hospital two months later.
 This can be an indicator of the collapse of the hospitals in the months immediately after the pandemic outbreak (March and April).

-It should be noticed that being hospitalized or recovered, or even dying-as-infected, might be different for two different calendar times.
-Political decisions, available hospital resources, fatigue of hospital employees, and many other factors play a dynamic role together with the changing character of the way the pandemic itself develop in the population.
-Therefore, any definition in this paper is meant to be time dependent.
-Our mathematical formulation in this paper allows to accommodate such dynamics.
-The calendar time dependency of our two-dimensional marker dependent hazard is the key tool to achieve our fully flexible dynamic modelling of a developing pandemic.
-When it comes to our specific example of Covid-19 in France it seems evident that there is an improvement in the clinical experience and a perhaps also a better understanding of the disease from the first wave of the pandemic in the spring till the second wave of the pandemic in the fall.
-We can see this looking at the left panel of Figure \ref{fig:lifetime-in-hospital}.
-From April to September 2020, the conditional probability for a person to receive hospital discharge, given he/she has been in hospital for $x$ days, shows an increasing tendency as a function of admission date, for any value of $x$.
-For example, for patients just arrived ($x=1$) the probability of leaving hospital due to recovery ranges from 4\% on the 30th April to 6\% on the 30th September 2020.
+The probabilities of hospitalization, recovery, or death given infection may vary over calendar time.
+Factors such as political decisions, hospital resource availability, staff fatigue, and the evolving characteristics of the pandemic all contribute to this temporal variation.
+Consequently, all definitions in this paper are time-dependent, and our mathematical framework accommodates such dynamics.
+The calendar-time dependency of our two-dimensional marker-dependent hazard is a key component for fully flexible, dynamic modelling of a developing pandemic.
+In the context of Covid-19 in France, improvements in clinical experience and understanding of the disease from the first wave in spring 2020 to the second wave in autumn 2020 are evident.
+As illustrated in the left panel of Figure~\ref{fig:lifetime-in-hospital}, the conditional probability of hospital discharge, given a patient has been hospitalized for $x$ days, increased over this period for all $x$.
+For instance, for patients admitted the previous day ($x=1$) the probability of leaving hospital due to recovery ranges from 4.2\% on the 30th April to 6.8\% on the 30th September 2020.

-The average daily number of new hospitalizations was around four times as high at the end of April 2020 compared to October 2020.
-This dynamics implied a significant pressure on hospitals in October changing the overall chances of recovering from the infection while in hospital.
-When studying recoveries and deaths while in hospital in Figure \ref{fig:lifetime-in-hospital} it seems very clear that the probability of getting out of hospital alive is changing with the dynamics of the pandemic.
+The average daily number of new hospitalizations was approximately four times higher at the end of October 2020 than in April 2020.
+This variation implied a substantial pressure on hospitals in October affecting the overall chances of recovering from the infection while in hospital.
+As shown in Figure \ref{fig:lifetime-in-hospital}, the probability of discharge alive clearly varies with the evolving dynamics of the pandemic.